jdesbonnet/RCWL-0516/README.md

 At the heart of the module is a RCWL-9196 IC.
 Unfortunately I can't find any datasheets or detailed information about this.
 The pin out is very similar to the BISS0001 PIR IC (details below).

-The unit I have was supplied by IC station (SKU 10630): http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html
+The unit I have was supplied by IC station (SKU 10630): http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html  (Use coupon code 'joeics' for a 15% discount).

 Operating frequency: The product information omits the operating frequncy.
 I found a carrier at 3.181GHz using a HackRF One radio.